 For premade casseroles or leftovers that are in a glass baking dish and have been refrigerated, do not place directly into a hot oven as the glass can shatter.
 Instead, place any cold glass bakeware into a cold oven to warm up while it preheats.
 Or allow the bakeware to rest outside of the fridge for 30 minutes to reach room temperature while the oven preheats.

 How to Store and Freeze

-- Refrigerate scalloped corn leftovers for up to 3 days or freeze for up to 2 months.
+- Refrigerate scalloped corn leftovers for up to three days or freeze for up to two months.